cybozu-go/pod-security-admission/docs/configuration.md

     - mutateRunAsNonRoot
 ```

-For example, if you want to enforce `denyRunAsRoot` and `mutateRunAsNonRoot` in `Baseline`, you can specify the configuration as follows:
+For example, if you want to enforce `denyRunAsRoot` and `mutateRunAsNonRoot` in `Baseline`,
+administrators can add the rules under the `Baseline` section:

 ```yaml
 - name: baseline